barryclark/jekyll-now/_posts/2022-02-22-hack-the-lambda.md

 <img width="250" src="/images/mitigation.png">
 </p>

-Now it's time to stop the kids who are playing around and check the options we have to mitigate this attack:
+Time to stop the kids from playing around and check the options we have to mitigate the (D)DoS attack:
 * The no-brainer - Increase the [Concurrency Limit](https://docs.aws.amazon.com/lambda/latest/dg/gettingstarted-limits.html)
 * Check your code - Make sure your code does not "hang" on unexpected input.
 You should carefully check all edge cases and think about possible inputs that may cause function timeouts, [ReDoS](https://owasp.org/www-community/attacks/Regular_expression_Denial_of_Service_-_ReDoS) attacks, or long payloads.
 An attacker may take advantage of this weakness.
 * If you don't want to get a huge bill at some point — set up the billing alerts.
 It's very easy and fast to set up (it's better to do it through AWS Budgets than through AWS SNS and AWS Cloudwatch), but it's very useful — you will be informed in case of a problem.